 Hi!
 I’m Dan.

-I’m 32, live in the South East of England and I‘m on a quiet mission to support others to get their lives off the ropes.
+I’m 32, I live in the South East of England and I’m an optimist.

 Nice to meet you!

 In the summer of 2012 I experienced a full-blown manic episode which resulted with me preaching from the central lane of a major motorway in Italy at rush hour.
 Not to be recommended!